Transfer, Returners, and Seniors

 Frequently Asked Questions

 1. How do I reapply?

-Returning applicants submit a completed application form (online) and a brief note explaining what you've been doing since last attending university.
+Returning applicants must submit an application (available at STU.ca/applynow).
 If you've attended another university since leaving St. Thomas, you are considered a transfer student and can find application information at Transfer Students.

 2. Do my St. Thomas liberal arts credits still count?

 Yes.
-At St. Thomas we have no time limit after which courses no longer count for credit towards the degree programme.
-What could be influenced by time is the specific course requirements for a major or programme.
+At St. Thomas we have no time limit after which courses no longer count for credit towards the degree program.
+What could be influenced by time is the specific course requirements for a major or program.
 An academic advisor will review any changes with you.

 3. What if I left St. Thomas due to academic difficulties?

-If you left on academic probation, you are not required to take time off from your university studies but you will need to provide a brief letter explaining the reasons for your academic difficulties and why you are ready to resume your studies.
+If you left on academic probation, you are not required to take time off from your university studies but you will need to provide a 1-2 page typed letter explaining the reasons for your academic difficulties and why you are ready to resume your studies.

 Applicants 60 Years and Older